dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A possible execution of S-3 may achieve very close to optimal scheduling with only a single abort, shown below.

 * possible time steps with 3 threads:
-  1. parallel execution/validation of TX2-TX4; 2,3 succeed, 4 fails, `nextValidation` set to 5
+  1. parallel execution/validation of TX2-TX4; 2,3 execute/validate, 4 fails validation, `nextValidation` set to 5
-  2. parallel execution/validation of TX4-TX6; 4,5 execute, 6 suspends for 4 and resumes, all validations succeed
+  2. parallel execution/validation of TX4-TX6; 4,5 execute/validate, 6 suspends on `ABORTED` by 4
-  3. parallel execution/validation of TX7-TX9; 7,8 succeed, 9 fails, `nextValidation` set to 10
+  3. parallel execution/validation of TX6-TX8; 6,7 execute/validate, 8 suspends on `ABORTED` by 6
-  4. parallel execution/validation of TX9-TX10; 9,10 succeed
+  4. parallel execution/validation of TX8-TX10; 9,10 succeed

 The reason S-3 preserves **VALIDAFTER(j, k)** is slightly subtle.
 Suppose that TXj &rarr; TXk.